 Off on our 45mins ride with Majestic Fast Ferry to Batam where our first #2017bride adventure begins!

 Here’s a funny story to start the trip.
 Upon our arrival at Batam Ferry Terminal, our driver greeted us warmly and brought us to the car that will take us to the hotel.
 I haven’t been to Batam for a while so I forgot how their parking system and roads work.
 We noticed that there was a big Sedan parked horizontally behind our car with no driver.
 He opened the back doors of the car to let us sit while he stood there for a few minutes analysing how to get his car out.
-We were quite comfortable chatting away in the car when he knocked, opened the front door and apologetically said, “Maaf Ibu, sebentar ya, saya mahu tolak mobil (sorry Maam, please hold on, I will be pushing a car)”.
-And he went to the back of the Sedan and tried to push it!
-Then the parking attendant came and tried to push it with him!
+We were quite comfortable chatting away in the car when he knocked, opened the front door and apologetically said, “Maaf Ibu, sebentar ya, saya mahu tolak mobil (sorry Maam, please hold on, I will be pushing the car)”.
+Then he went to the back of the Sedan and tried to push it!
+The parking attendant came and tried to push it with him!
 This went on for about 5mins.
 They gave up pushing so the parking attended told our driver to get back into the car and he will direct him on how to get out of the space.
 Our driver got back in and proceeded to follow…

 “Okay, ke depan (to the front), ke kiri (to the left), ke kiri lagi (to the left again), lurus (straight), lurus lagi (straighten some more), kiri (left), ke kanan (to the right)…” and it went on for the next 10mins while me and Susu were wondering how in the world our poor driver was going to get out of that tight space but the attendant was really confident!
 It was so comical, we were trying not to burst out laughing.
 In front of the Sedan was a red car that was not locked and our driver casually asked the attended if he could kindly drive the red car to the side!
 The people in Batam are really patient and so trusting not to lock their cars and just drive it to the side!
-Unfortunately (or not!), the Sedan was locked.
+The Sedan was locked.
 Our driver finally gave up and both him and the attendant went to look for the mysterious Sedan’s driver.
 15mins later, they all showed up and the driver of the Sedan drove his car to the side.
-The mysterious driver turned out to be a polisi (policeman)!
-LOL!
+The mysterious driver turned out to be polisi (policeman)!
 They all left the carpark like the fiasco was the most normal thing in the world and went their merry way.
 Made me think, maybe we take life a little too seriously?

 We booked a night’s stay in a Deluxe Room at Grand I Hotel but we were pleasantly surprised when we realise we were upgraded to a Suite!
 How apt for our #2017bride experience, princess treatment!
 Susu stayed here on a number of occasions because it is very accessible to the Nagoya shopping district and its posh looking!
 Whoever said Batam doesn’t have posh hotels haven’t been to Grand I!
 Service was good too except that they took quite a while to serve us our tea at breakfast but overall experience was more than I expected.